fanoframework/fanoframework.github.io/deployment/scgi/index.md

 # semanage permissive -a httpd_t
 ```

 Nginx has detail information [how to fix issue with SELinux](https://www.nginx.com/blog/using-nginx-plus-with-selinux/).
+Read [Centos Wiki regarding SELinux](https://wiki.centos.org/HowTos/SELinux) for more information.

 ## Explore more